Fractal: Wave Particle Duality

 Wave and particle Duality - and the fractal

-The below entry is a discovery, not an explanation.
-I (intend to) write what I see, and what I expect I have found - I do not pretend to fully understand.
+The entry below is a discovery, not an explanation.
+I (intend to) write what I see and what I expect I have found—I do not pretend to fully understand.

 Just as the atom can 'weirdly' be described as being both a particle and as a ‘smeared out’ wave at the same time, so too, as I shall demonstrate, can the fractal be described in such a way - only for the fractal it is not so weird.